In winter 2018, Woodlawn residents helped plan the future of the historic bank building at the Cottage Grove Green Line station

 The Cook County Land Bank Authority acquires, holds, and transfers interest in real property throughout Cook County to: promote redevelopment and reuse of vacant, abandoned, foreclosed or tax-delinquent properties; support targeted efforts to stabilize neighborhoods; stimulate residential, commercial and industrial development.

 Hosted by the Metropolitan Planning Council and the Cook County Land Bank Authority.
-To confirm your attendance or with general questions, contact Sawyer Middeleer at 312.863.6024 or email@example.com.
+For general questions, contact Manager Kendra Freeman at firstname.lastname@example.org or at 312.863.6027.

 MPC thanks our partners at the Cook County Land Bank Authority and the Chicago Park District for helping us make this initiative possible.